nodejs/node/doc/api/fs.markdown

 `buffer` is the buffer that the data will be written to.

-`offset` is offset within the buffer where reading will start.
+`offset` is the offset in the buffer to start writing at.

 `length` is an integer specifying the number of bytes to read.